Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Configure the reverse proxy with Nginx

-On the VPS, Nginx is already installed.
+Nginx has already been installed on the VPS.
 Create an Nginx configuration for the website with the command below:

 sudo nano /etc/nginx/sites-available/bmi.tericcabrel.com